Cricut Easy Press 2 Review

 We love the Cricut EasyPress 2 — it’s a huge improvement on the original (which was already great) and makes for an amazing HTV crafting experience.

 It’s the perfect compromise between an iron and a heat press.
-Just don’t get excited about the Mini model…
+Just don’t get excited about the small model…

 It feels like just yesterday that the original Cricut EasyPress was announced, but we’re not complaining — there’s not a lot that gets us going like a new machine!